BrentGrammer/C-Dotnet-Core-3-Angular-App/NOTES/Deploying.md

 # Deploying to Production

+Note: see README.md for more Angular specific steps.
+This is aimed at being a more general guide for working with SPA client projects

 ### Setting up the API to Serve Static Files

 - Set your SPA build files to be output to a folder in the root of the dotnet api project
 - Set up Dotnet project to serve static files in Startup.cs
-  - ```c#
+  - ````c#
           /*
             Setup for serving static files (i.e. from your SPA client) -For this to work, you need to have your SPA build script output the build files to a folder in the root of the dotnet project - in this case wwwroot folder in DatingApp.API */
           // look for default asset files like index.html etc., if it finds the file, it serves it app.UseDefaultFiles();
           // add ability for web server to use static files app.UseStaticFiles();
         ```
+    Note that Angular 8+ uses differential loading when you use `ng build`
+    ````

 ### Setup .NET project to defer and use SPA routing